There is a song by Steven Curtis Chapman that says:

 That all creation quietly applauds

-And you’re covered with the fingerprints of God
+And you’re covered with the fingerprints of G

 So look around you and see where YOU can see God’s fingerprints.
 Is it in nature?
 Kids?
 Animals?
 Where do you see them?